WhoIsSethDaniel/nvim-go-client-examples/README.md

           })
 ```

 Note that the anonymous function takes a single argument with a type of \*CompletionArgs.
-In the 'nvim' package there
+In the 'nvim' package there is
-is a type named CommandCompletionArgs unfortunately the third element in that struct has the wrong type and if you use
+a type named struct CommandCompletionArgs.
+Unfortunately the third element in that struct has the wrong type and if you
-it you'll consistently get an error about converting 'int to string'.
-So, instead, the functions.go file defines this
+use it you'll consistently get an error about converting 'int to string'.
+So, instead, the functions.go file defines
-new type where the third element is an int.
+this new type where the third element is an int.
 Once this bug in go-client is fixed I'll update this doc.

 The CompletionArgs struct defines exactly what gets passed in to a typical Vimscript completion function and this is
 all documented in :help [command-complete](https://neovim.io/doc/user/map.html#:command-complete).